How much does it cost to install a saltwater pool?

 Get free estimates from swimming pool builders near you

-For people who love to swim regularly and want to lower the amount of chlorine they use as well as the amount of maintenance their pool needs, a saltwater pool is a great alternative.
-When it comes to building the pool itself, there are few differences between a chlorine 1 and saltwater pool.
-The difference is really in the addition of a salt chlorine generator and the fact that a few materials used around these pools may not hold up as well.
+For people who love to swim regularly and want to lower the amount of chlorine they use and the maintenance their pool needs, a saltwater pool is a great alternative.
+When it comes to building the pool itself, there are few differences between a chlorine and a saltwater pool.
+The difference is really in adding a salt chlorine generator and the fact that a few materials used around these pools may not hold up as well.

 |National average cost||$50,000|

 The two primary methods of installing a saltwater pool in a homeowner’s yard are new construction or conversion.
 With the first method, everything is done from scratch since there is not a pool already constructed.
 Everything from clearing the land to excavating dirt and connecting plumbing is a part of the process.
 For homeowners with a chlorine pool, it can be converted into a saltwater pool.
 This mainly involves installing a salt chlorinator, but other steps include adding pool salt, working with electrical wires, and looking for leaks.
 Below you can see the average cost to install a new pool vs converting an existing pool.

 |Conversion||$600 - $2,500|